chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_org_select.rst

    .. image:: ../../images/step_manage_server_hosted_org_select.png

 #.
 On the **Organizations** page, click the **Select** link next to the organization you want to select to use.
-If there are no associated organizations listed, please make sure your user account is associated with an organization or contact |opscode| support.
+If there are no associated organizations listed, please make sure your user account is associated with an organization or contact |company_name| support.